Infrastructure plan calls for $80 billion for rail. It could transform passenger service.

 Amtrak on Wednesday unveiled a plan to provide new intercity rail service to 160 communities and expand service in corridors with heightened demand for rail transportation.
 The passenger railroad also unveiled a map that highlights 30 possible new routes.

-The federal funding would help Amtrak along-needed upgrades to tracks, tunnels and bridges in the Northeast, the nation’s busiest rail corridor.
+The federal funding would help Amtrak accomplish long-needed upgrades to tracks, tunnels and bridges in the Northeast, the nation’s busiest rail corridor.
 Amtrak has a $45.2 billion backlog of projects that it says are needed to bring its assets to a state of good repair in the region.

 Among those projects is the replacement of the Civil War-era Baltimore and Potomac Tunnel in Baltimore, expected to cost $4.5 billion.
 Other improvements could be achieved by replacing the North River Tunnels, a more than century-old structure that carries about 200,000 daily passenger trips beneath the Hudson River between New Jersey and New York.
 An $11.3 billion plan would double the capacity of existing tunnels, which were damaged by Hurricane Sandy in 2012.